nakinam/VHA-UX-Guide/README.md

 This repository is used to store documents and files created and used by teams contributing to the .
 It is also used for issue tracking across the platform and teams building on VA.gov.

-An important note about security for contributors to this repository: this is a public, open source space for the sole purpose of collaborting.
-Do not store or share sensitive information such as Proteched Health Information (PHI), Personally Identifable Information (PII), credentials, etc.
+<b> An important note about security for contributors to this repository: this is a public, open source space for the sole purpose of collaborting.
+Do not store or share sensitive information such as Proteched Health Information (PHI), Personally Identifable Information (PII), credentials, etc. <b>